PostgreSQL For Loop

 In the above example, we are deleting a record from the actor table where the first name is Mike.

-The Exit statement in PostgreSQL allows us to terminate a loop including unconditional loop like for and while loop.
-The following syntax of the EXIT statement:
+The Exit statement in PostgreSQL allows us to terminate a loop, including an unconditional loop like for and while loop.
+The following is the syntax of the EXIT statement:

 exit [label] [when boolean_exp];